Second Fitna

-Abd al-Malik made key reforms in the administrative structure of the caliphate, including increasing caliphal power, restructuring the army, and Arabizing and Islamizing the bureaucracy.
+Abd al-Malik made key reforms in the administrative structure of the caliphate, including the centralization of caliphal power, restructuring the army, and implementing Arabization and Islamization policies on the bureaucracy.
 The events of the Second Fitna intensified sectarian tendencies in Islam, and various doctrines were developed within what would later become the Sunni and Shi'a denominations of Islam.